pandas-dev/pandas/web/pandas/community/governance.md

 source software for data ingest, data preparation, data analysis, and data visualization for the Python programming language.
-The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [PyData GitHub organization](https://github.com/pydata).
-Examples of Project Software include the main pandas code repository, pandas-website, and the pandas-datareader add-on library.
+The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [pandas GitHub organization](https://github.com/pandas-dev).
+Examples of Project Software include the main pandas code repository, and the pandas-datareader add-on library.

 Through its affiliation with NumFOCUS, The Project has the right to receive tax-deductible donations in the United States of America.